enterloper/heb-code-challenge/README.md

 A similar version of this code can be found on [StackBlitz](https://stackblitz.com/edit/heb-code-challenge?file=src/App.js).

+> To run in your local dev environment, [Node.js](https://nodejs.org/en/download/) will need to be installed.
+Once Node is installed following the following commands:
+>   1. In your terminal, run `npm install` to install all dependencies.
+>   2. To run tests, while also in your terminal, run `npm test`
+>   3. To start a development environment, run `npm start` and navigate to `localhost:8080` in any browser.

 The task was to develop a UI that would perform the following:
 1. Interface with a pre-existing API and fetch a collection of books
 2. Filter out any books that were not between $5 and $20